Tools

 Failed Tool Call Pruning

-When a tool call fails (tool not found, policy block, parse error, etc.), the error message is injected into the conversation as a tool result.
-These ephemeral errors are automatically pruned from history after one turn — preventing stale error messages from permanently consuming context tokens.
-The pruning removes both the failed tool call and its error result as a pair, maintaining provider API safety.
+When a tool call fails (tool not found, policy block, parse error), the error is injected as a tool result and pruned from history after one turn — preventing stale errors from permanently consuming context tokens.

 Persistent Approval Rules